waffleau/angular_rails_seo/README.md

 ## Introduction
 One of the greatest pains of working with client-side frameworks is developing an effective SEO strategy, as page crawlers generally don't load javascript.
 To resolve this you usually need to write some form of server hack to deliver different content when visited by a crawler.

 This gem aims to make working with AngularJS within the Rails asset pipeline a little bit easier.
-It by provides a unified method of sharing page metadata between the server and client application.
+It provides a unified method of sharing page metadata between the server and client application.

 ## Getting started